Richard Green (shipowner): Biography

-Green was born at Blackwall in December 1803, the son of George Green, by his first marriage with Miss Perry, daughter of a shipbuilder of repute at Blackwall.
+Green was born at Blackwall in December 1803, the son of George Green, by his first marriage with Sarah Perry, daughter of John Perry (shipbuilder) a shipbuilder of repute at Blackwall.
 On the introduction of the elder Green into Perry's business, he became a shipowner and fitted out a number of vessels in the whaling trade, thus laying the foundation of the house which at the time of his son's admission to the firm was styled Green, Wigram, & Green.
 Increasing their operations the partners took advantage of the East India Company's charter to build East Indiamen, for which they became well known.

 On the death of the head of the firm and the consequent dissolution of partnership, Richard Green continued the business in conjunction with his then surviving brother Henry.
 Trading as R. & H. Green & Co Ltd., Blackwall, London, sailing as Green's Blackwall line.
 Green increased the number of vessels until the discovery of gold in Australia, when he and his brother launched a large number of ships for this voyage also.
 To this service they were about to add another to China, one vessel having made the voyage just before Green's death, and a second being then near completion.